yoyoberenguer/Elastic-Collision/README.md

 Considerations:

 * The elastic-collision algorithm must be call after the object's collision.
-* Choose the correct module ec_game or ec_real; both modules have their own specific use, ec_game is conceive for 2d game environment where the Y-axis is by default inverted, while ec_real is working with classic 2d cartesian space.
+* You have the choice between ec_game & ec_real.
+These libraries are essentially
+  identical except for ec_game that offers the possibility to invert the final vectors trajectories using the flag `invert`.
+Inverting the flag will provide the correct solution of the object collision if you were to draw the vectors on a 2d cartesian system.
+Do not set the flag True for 2d video game environment, the flag is set to False by default.
 * Trigonometric method is less accurate than the angle free method due to angle approximation and due to the fact that the library is build on single precision (float) with an error margin of 1e-5